SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 The first limitation is that the Thayarr seem to be unable to act beyond the scale or range of a star system.
-They prefer to “fly” from system to system, although they often teleportwithin a system.
+They prefer to "fly” from system to system, although they often teleportwithin a system.
 Likewise, they seem unable (or unwilling) to observe anything outside ofa systemwide scale, except for macro events.
 Thus, ifthereis an interestingstellarphenomenonhappening in